Hospitality industry in the United Kingdom: Output

-In a September 2015 report for the British Hospitality Association (BHA), the UK industry paid around £41bn in tax; around half of this is VAT.
-The tax paid in 2014 was around £7bn higher than that paid in 2010.
-Overseas visitor spending in the UK (not including international students) is reckoned to be around £22bn.
+In 2022 the hospitality industry was the 3rd biggest employer in the UK, accounting for 3.5m jobs through direct employment, and a further 3.0m indirectly.

+In 2022 the UK hospitality industry paid around £54bn in tax receipts.

 The UK tourist industry is the 8th largest tourism destination in the world.
 VisitBritain is responsible for tourists to the UK.
-In 2014 there were around 30m overseas visitors to the UK.
+In 2022 there were around 31.2 million overseas visitors to the UK.

 It is not one of the larger industries, by GDP, in the UK.